KripC2160/Breakdown-fy/README.md

 ### Create New Scene
 This option creates the breakdown animation on a separate scene.
 This option is on by default.
 After creating a breakdown animation, the option turns off to prevent new scenes from being created by accident, but it can be turned on again if needed.

+### Clay Render
+This options applies the clay material on objects.
+It is turned off by default.

 ### Height
 Height variable changes the height which the objects will be dropping from.
 To achieve the objects coming out from the ground, set the values to negative ones.